URIELRAFEEEA/world-cup-monte-carlo-simulation/README.md

 - Logistic probability modelling
 - Markov chain representation of knockout tournaments
 - Absorbing state processes
-- Dynamic updating of latent strengths
+- Dynamic updating of latent team strengths
 - R programming

 ---

 # Simulation Framework

-The tournament is represented as a stochastic process:
+The World Cup knockout tournament is represented as a stochastic process:

-\[
+$$
 32 \rightarrow 16 \rightarrow 8 \rightarrow 4 \rightarrow 2 \rightarrow 1
-\]
+$$

-Each simulation represents one possible tournament path.
+Each simulation represents one possible realization of the tournament.

-Thousands of tournament realizations are generated to estimate the empirical probability distribution of possible champions.
+Thousands of tournament paths are generated to estimate the empirical probability distribution of possible champions.

+The knockout structure is treated as an absorbing process where every path eventually reaches one final state:

+- Champion
+- Eliminated teams

 ---